Chndrajunardi/Chndrajunardi.github.io/_tabs/about.md

 ---

-> *"Code is like humor.
-When you have to explain it, it’s bad."*
+> *"Falling in love is like watching the sunset you know it won’t last forever, but you still choose to stay and admire every second."*
-> — Cory House
+> — Cacan

 Thanks for stopping by!
 Let’s build something amazing together.